moebrowne/mountainofcode.co.uk/posts/2017-12-11_recursive-shred.md

 #one hour hack
 #security

-I have [previously](/2015/10/19/Securely-Deleting-Files-In-Caja/) setup an easy way to permanently delete files from within Caja but the only downside was that it couldn't delete recursively, which meant often manually selecting a number of files which was a pain.
+I have [previously](/caja-file-shred) set up an easy way to permanently delete files from within Caja but the only downside was that it couldn't delete recursively, which meant often manually selecting a number of files which was a pain.

 This project fixes that.

-## Safely Testing A Permanently Deletion Script
+## Safely Testing A Permanent Deletion Script

 How do you safely test a script that's purpose is to remove files forever?
 I started by not calling `shred` at all and replaced it with `echo` and `ls` this only took me so far.
 I needed